falkr/ttm4175/pages/security-3-2020.md

 </div>

-Take a look at the [John the Ripper web page](http://www.openwall.com/john/doc/RULES.shtml).
-The description of every possible transformation rule is provided.
+Take a look at the [John the Ripper web page](http://www.openwall.com/john/doc/RULES.shtml) in which the description of every possible transformation rule is provided.

 + To check how the default rules work, create a dictionary file *test1.dict* containing the single word "labrador" `# echo "labrador" > test1.dict`